gracino/Ziplink-HA-Radius/Bitnami/AcctAggregation/README.md

 ### Current Issues

  1. radacct records are not updated since they are removed.
  1. DB replication logs are filling up the docker containers.
 We need to mount them elsewhere.
-Or limit size somehow.
+Or limit size somehow. ```Done```

 ### Roadmap